A staple of any wardrobe, the classic charcoal grey suit is suitable for business and social events.

 Charcoal Grey Suit Styles

 There are many options out there in the world of suits.
-Chances are that you are looking for something conservative if you opt for a charcoal suit.
+However, you are probably looking for something conservative if you opt for a charcoal suit.

 Single-breasted suits are the standard style for most office wear.
 They have been around for decades, and though it has gone through minor variations, they remain mostly the same.

 A vest can increase the sophistication of your charcoal suit.
 It also adds versatility to your look.

 Double-Breasted Charcoal Suits

-Another way to jazz up a standard charcoal suit is to swap out your standard notch lapels for peak lapels.
+Another way to jazz up a standard double-breasted suit is to swap out your standard notch lapels for peak lapels.

-You never want to appear as if you are trying too hard, so be sure to pick with one design and wear it with flair.
+You never want to appear as if you are trying too hard, so be sure to pick one design and wear it with flair.
 Less is more.